neurologic/Comparative-Animal-Behavior/observation-and-analysis/observation.md

 ---
 > ⏳ 15 minutes

-***Q: Are you going to include or exclude the time spent 'out of sight' and/or 'other' in the activity budget calculation?
+***Q6: Are you going to include or exclude the time spent 'out of sight' and/or 'other' in the activity budget calculation?
 Justify your choice.***

-***Q: Calculate the activity budget from your own data and then collect everybody's results on the same plot (using paper and pen/pencil/whatever).
-Indicate data from different group members using different symbols for the data points.***
+***Q7: Calculate the activity budget from your own data and then collect everybody's results on the same plot (using paper and pen/pencil/whatever).
+Indicate data from different group members using different symbols for the data points.
+Hand in your graph at end of class (you can then leave the response to this one blank on your gradescope submission)***

-⏸️ PAUSE here for class-wide discussion
+⏹️ STOP here for today

 ---
-> ⏳ rest of class

-## Changing priorities

-***Q: Do you think the activity budget is something that is a "constant" for each animal or species or do you think it is something that "varies"?
-Why?
-And over what timescale?***

-***Q: What might effect an animal's activity budget?***

-⏹️ STOP here for today

 :::{admonition} Making Connections
 - How is the issue of 'superimposition' of behavior different from or similar to the issue of 'hierarchy' of behavior?